Carnegie Mellon Architecture is proud to showcase the research, teaching, work and accolades of our faculty and staff. Submit news here.

 March 5, 2025: Director of Communications Meredith Marsh is named to the 2025 cohort of the Carnegie Mellon University Executive Leadership Academy.
 This partnership between the Office of Human Resources and Tepper Executive Education is in its fourth year and offers a unique development opportunity for staff and faculty identified as emerging leaders who consistently meet or exceed expectations.

-March 18, 2025: University Professor Vivian Loftness receives a one-month writing fellowship from the Paris Institute for Advanced Study to focus on writing "The Critical Role of the Built Environment for a Carbon Neutral Future" in France with international peers this summer.
+March 18, 2025: University Professor Vivian Loftness receives a one-month writing fellowship from the Paris Institute for Advanced Study to focus on writing "The Critical Role of the Built Environment for a Carbon Neutral Future" in France with international peers this June.

 March 21, 2025: University Professor Vivian Loftness, Mark Dekay (University of Kansas) and Christopher Meek (University of Washington) launch the inaugural SBSE Quarterly seminar on “The Future of Building Science in Education, Research, and the Profession” for the Society of Building Science Educators.